-- BEST BANG FOR THE BUCK: Yuusei Table Lamp Set of 2
+- RUNNER UP: Yuusei Table Lamp Set of 2

-- BEST FOR MIDCENTURY STYLE: Globe Electric 52095 Belmont Desk Lamp
+- BEST MIDCENTURY STYLE: Globe Electric 52095 Belmont Desk Lamp

-- BEST FOR INDUSTRIAL STYLE: Nintiue Industrial Table Lamp
+- BEST CONTEMPORARY STYLE: Nintiue Industrial Table Lamp

-- BEST FOR TRADITIONAL STYLE: Regency Hill Ben Farmhouse Traditional Table Lamps
+- BEST TRADITIONAL STYLE: Regency Hill Ben Traditional Table Lamps Set

-- BEST FOR RUSTIC STYLE: Oneach Maria Rustic Table Lamp Set of 2
+- BEST FARMHOUSE STYLE: Oneach Maria Rustic Table Lamp Set of 2

 What to Consider When Choosing the Best Bedside Lamps